 Set a Budget

 If you’re interested in learning more about money management, you can expect to hear about budgets for the rest of your life.
 Get your children used to the concept while they are young so they can be successful at it in the future.
 The SpendSmart ebook covers tips on the best ways to teach your teens about financial responsibility.
-You can get a one year subscription to the series by clicking here.

 Before you start the allowance, set a budget with your child, and come up with consequences when your child doesn’t stay within their budget.
 Communication like this ensures that your child is aware of the consequences before the choice is made, and takes the burden off your shoulders.

 Use play money to introduce the concept of budgeting and saving to younger children.
 Set goals with your children and remind them of their goals regularly in order to keep them on the path to financial responsibility.
 Younger children may have a harder time understanding the concept of long-term goals, but once a child hits 9 or 10, they should be able to save for big-ticket items with their allowance.